Rini020601/Adjacency-matrix-to-adjacency-list/README.md

-Let's consider the graph below.

-graph_image
-Two possible representation of this graph are
+Two possible representations of the graph are

 the adjacency matrix